joez2450/sep10-freedom-project/blog/entry01.md

 The third skill I learned is Time Management.
 When I was first researching and thinking about which topics to choose, I spent too much time analyzing multiple topics.
 Instead, I focused on one topic at a time, and there, I would find the information that I needed to choose each topic.
 This strategy also saved me time because I was able to progress rather than being stuck in one single place for a long time.

 ## Summary
 I am excited to make a website that is focusing on Transportation/Travel.
-My inspiration started when I was a child.
+My passion for this field started when I was a child.
 I was amazed to see all of the innovations in Transportation/Travel.

 [Next](entry02.md)